 Field Bit # rscu Description reqTxComplete 0 rscu Asynchronous request transmit DMA interrupt.
 This bit is conditionally set upon completion of an AT DMA request command. respTxComplete 1 rscu Asynchronous response transmit DMA interrupt.
 This bit is conditionally set upon completion of an AT DMA response command.
 ARRQ 2 rscu Asynchronous Receive Request DMA interrupt.
 This bit is conditionally set upon completion of an AR DMA Request context command descriptor.
 ARRS 3 rscu Asynchronous Receive Response DMA interrupt.
 This bit is conditionally set upon completion of an AR DMA Response context command descriptor.
-RQPkt 4 rscu Indicates that a packet was sent to an asynchronous receive request context buffer.
-RSPkt 5 rscu Indicates that a packet was sent to an asynchronous receive response context buffer. isochTx 6 ru Isochronous Transmit DMA interrupt.
+RQPkt 4 rscu Indicates that a packet was sent to an asynchronous receive request context buffer and the descriptor's xferStatus and resCount fields have been updated.
+This differs from ARRQ above since RQPkt is a per-packet completion indication and ARRQ is a per-command descriptor (buffer) completion indication.
+AR Request buffers may contain more than one packet.
+RSPkt 5 rscu Indicates that a packet was sent to an asynchronous receive response context buffer and the descriptor's xferStatus and resCount fields have been updated.
+This differs from ARRS above since RSPkt is a per-packet completion indication and ARRS is a per-command descriptor (buffer) completion indication.
+AR Response buffers may contain more than one packet. isochTx 6 ru Isochronous Transmit DMA interrupt.
 Indicates that one or more isochronous transmit contexts have generated an interrupt.
 This is not a latched event, it is the OR'ing all bits in (isoXmitIntEvent & isoXmitIntMask).
 The isoXmitIntEvent register indicates which contexts have interrupted.
 See section 6.2.3. isochRx 7 ru Isochronous Receive DMA interrupt.
 Indicates that one or more isochronous receive contexts have generated an interrupt.
 This is not a latched event, it is the OR'ing all bits in (isoRecvIntEvent & isoRecvIntMask).
 The isoRecvIntEvent register indicates which contexts have interrupted.
 See section 6.2.4. postedWriteErr 8 rscu Indicates that a host bus error occurred while the Host Controller was trying to write a 1394 write request, which had already been given an ack_complete, into system memory.
-The 1394 destination offset and sourceID are available in the PostedWriteAddress registers described in section 12.3. reserved 9-15 selfIDcomplete 16 rscu A selfID packet stream has been received.
-Will be generated at the end of the bus initialization process. busReset 17 rscu Indicates that the PHY chip has entered bus reset mode.
-See section 6.2.1.1 below for information on when to clear this interrupt. reserved 18 phy 19 rscu Generated when the PHY requests an interrupt through a status transfer. cycleSynch 20 rscu Indicates that a new isochronous cycle has started.
-Set when the low order bit of the cycle count toggles.
+The 1394 destination offset and sourceID are available in the PostedWriteAddress registers described in section 13.2.8.1. reserved 9-15 selfIDcomplete 16 rscu A selfID packet stream has been received.
+Will be generated at the end of the bus initialization process.

-Table 6-1 - IntEvent register description (Sheet 1 of 2) --
+Table 6-1 - IntEvent reaister description (Sheet 1 of 2)) register acouption ,